Pre-contract, all construction contractors and sub-contractors should fully understand the contract terms.

-However – what happens when you are unsure of what all the detail actually means?
+However – what happens pre-contract, when you are unsure of what all the detail actually means?

-- Review proposed contracts and check for amendments
+- Reviewing proposed contracts and check for amendments.

-- Identify any non-standard clauses specific to the project
+- Identifying any non-standard clauses specific to the project.

-- Explain liabilities to your business before entering into the contract
+- Explaining liabilities to your business before entering into the contract.

-- Negotiate on your behalf with the end-client for any changes to be made
+- Negotiating on your behalf with the end-client any changes.

 Most construction contracts are standard form contracts (JCT, NEC3 etc).
 However, invariably there are amendments to the standard form contracts that one party will want to include.
 This is to either safe-guard a particular interest, reduce their risk or resulting from imposition by a third party such as a lending institution.

-Quite often the amendments are included a separate document which have to be cross-referenced with the standard form clause and other clauses that have an implication.
-This can often lead to ambiguity and confusion as to what the objective of the contract amendments are.
+Quite often, amendments appear in a separate document.
+These require cross-referencing with the standard form clause and other clauses that have an implication.
+This in turn may create ambiguity and confusion as to the objectives of the contract amendments.